benichu/2ret-vim/README.md

 ## [Ctrlp.vim]

-Ctrlp replaces the Command-T plugin with a 100% viml plugin.
-It provides an intuitive and fast mechanism to load files from the file system (with regex and fuzzy find), from open buffers, and from recently used files.
+Ctrlp provides an intuitive and fast mechanism to load files from the file system (with regex and fuzzy find), from open buffers, and from recently used files.

 **QuickStart** `CTRL-p`